ash-project/ash_graphql/documentation/tutorials/getting-started-with-graphql.md

 ## Add AshGraphql to your schema

-If you don't have an absinthe schema, you can create one just for ash
+If you don't have an absinthe schema, you can create one just for ash.

 Define a `context/1` function, and call `AshGraphql.add_context/2` with the current context and your apis.
 Additionally, add the `Absinthe.Middleware.Dataloader` to your plugins, as shown below.
 If you're starting fresh, just copy the schema below and adjust the module name and api name.